Krimson Creek

-Krimson Creek is the second solo studio album by American rapper Boondox.
-It was released on May 13, 2008 via Psychopathic Records.
-It features guest appearances from Blaze Ya Dead Homie, Insane Clown Posse and Twiztid, and music by Brian Kuma, Mike E. Clark, Martin "Tino" Gross, Darkeonz, Dr. Punch, Eric Davie, Scott Sumner, and UnderRated.
-The album peaked at number 113 on the Billboard 200, number 13 on the Independent Albums, number 12 on the Top Rap Albums and topped the Heatseekers Albums charts in the US.

-The liner notes included with the album contained excerpts from all fifteen tracks on the album, also included was a foldout poster featuring a larger, complete depiction of the cover art.
+Krimson Creek is the second studio album by the American rapper Boondox, released on May 13, 2008, by Psychopathic Records.

 Music and lyrics

 Krimson Creek is a more personal work than The Harvest, with songs inspired by events from Boondox' life, including an incident in which his uncle tried to kill him by drowning him in a swimming pool, getting into fights at his school and experiments with drugs.
 The final track, "Death of a Hater", was inspired by negative reactions to his music.
 "I've read things where I've had people say, 'I hate him.
 I hope he dies.
 I hope his kids die' [...]
 I pretty much wrote a song about what I would do to those people".
+Banjo and harmonica are incorporated into the album's instrumentation.

+Reception

+Reviewing the album for AllMusic, Anthony Tognazzini wrote, "Despite his unique getup, Boondox falls in line with labelmates Insane Clown Posse and Twiztid in his penchant for horror movie imagery and eerie atmospherics".